This essay first appeared in the February 12, 2021 Epoch Times.

 Third, once the videos had been provided to the defense attorneys, they should have been given time to review them.
 In fact, the defense should have been given several weeks, because the images were cobbled together from disconnected events extending over several years.
 Different witnesses might have to testify to the accuracy of each segment.

 Fourth, at least one of Raskin’s video-related representations has been long debunked: his claim that Trump praised Neo-Nazis and other extremists in a Charlottesville, Virginia, demonstration.
-Actually, Trump praised the many law-abiding people present on both sides, not the Neo-Nazis and their ilk.
+Actually, Trump praised the many law-abiding people present on both sides, explicitly excluding the Neo-Nazis and their ilk.

 Fifth: When trying to prove a person guilty of a bad act, it generally is not admissible to refer to allegations of other, disconnected acts.
 Additional bad behavior may be considered in sentencing, but not in initial determinations of guilt.